-5. I am currently Professor Emeritus and Research Professor at the University of Illinois, where I have served as a member of both the Department of English and the Department of Linguistics since 1975.
+- I am currently Professor Emeritus and Research Professor at the University of Illinois, where I have served as a member of both the Department of English and the Department of Linguistics since 1975.
 I served as Head of the Department of English for six years and before that as Director of Rhetoric at the University for 11 years.
 I earned my Ph.D. in English language and literature from the University of Michigan in 1971, with a dissertation on historical aspects of the English language from Old English to Present-Day English, and I continue to publish widely on matters of historical language use, in addition to topics related to language and law.
 I am a life member of the Linguistic Society of America, the American Dialect Society, and the Modern Language Association, as well as a member of the National Council of Teachers of English.
 I have held a Fulbright Fellowship (to France), a National Endowment for the Humanities Fellowship for work on a book on language and law, and, most recently, a Guggenheim Fellowship for work on my latest book on language and law.
-I have also published books on language reform, on usage, and on gender in language.

-6. Most relevant for this report, I published two books on language and law: The English-Only Question: An Official Language for Americans?
+I have also published books on language reform, on usage, and on gender in language. - 5.
+Most relevant for this report, I published two books on language and law: The English-Only Question: An Official Language for Americans?
 (Yale Univ.
 Press, 1990) and You Can't Always Say What You Want: The Paradox of Free Speech (Cambridge Univ.
 Press, 2023).
 In addition, I served as lead author on what came to be called "the Linguists' Brief" in District of Columbia v.
 Heller, 554 U.S. 570 (2008), a brief cited both by Justice Scalia in the majority opinion, and by Justice Stevens in his dissent.
 I was a co-author on another brief by professors of linguistics and corpus linguistics, cited in New York State Rifle and Pistol Ass'n. v.
 Bruen (No. 20-843, 2022), which Justice Breyer cited in his dissent.
 In that dissent, Justice Breyer also quoted directly from my essay "Corpus Evidence Illuminates the Meaning of 'Bear Arms'" (Hastings Constitutional Law Quarterly, 46.3: 2019).
-I have spoken about historical meaning and the Second Amendment at the Federalist Society at the University of Chicago Law School, at the Neubauer Symposium on Historical Semantics at the University of Chicago, at Brigham Young University

-Law School, at Stanford University, and at the conference "Heller after Ten Years" at Hastings College of Law.
+I have spoken about historical meaning and the Second Amendment at the Federalist Society at the University of Chicago Law School, at the Neubauer Symposium on Historical Semantics at the University of Chicago, at Brigham Young University Law School, at Stanford University, and at the conference "Heller after Ten Years" at Hastings College of Law.
 I have also written opinion essays on historical meaning and the Second Amendment for the Washington Post and the Los Angeles Times.
-And I have submitted a declaration on behalf of the State of Rhode Island in Ocean State Tactical, LLC, et al. v.
-State of Rhode Island (Case No. 1:22-cv-00246-JJM-PAS) (D. R.I.), and declarations on behalf of the State of California in Rupp, et al. v.
-Bonta (Case No. 8:17-cv-00746-JLS-JDE), Duncan, et al. v.
-Bonta (Case No. 3:17-cv-01017-BEN-JLB), and Fouts, et al.v.
-Bonta (Case No. 3:19-cv-01662-BEN-JLB).
-In the past twenty years I have been an expert consultant in fourteen cases involving document interpretation.
+And I have submitted the following declarations and reports in the following cases: Ocean State Tactical, LLC, et al. v.
+State of Rhode Island (Case No. 1:22-cv-00246-JJM-PAS) (D. R.I.); Hanson, et al, v.
+District of Columbia, et al. (Civil Action No. 1:22-cv-02256-RC); Delaware State Sportsmen's Association, Inc., et al., v.
+Delaware Department of Safety and Homeland Security; Nathanial McQueen, Jr. (C.A.
+No. 1:22-cv-00951-RGA, Consolidated); National Association for Gun Rights and Capen v.
+Baker (Massachusetts, C.A.
+No. 22-cv-11431-FDS); NAGR and Flanigan v.
+Lamont, al.